tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [65,Device info]

-  ✓ iKettle 2.0   ✓ Smarter Coffee
+  ✓ iKettle 2.0   ✓ SmarterCoffee

   Get the type of the device connected to and it's firmware.
 It is used for auto discovery over UDP broadcast (after device setup is complete?)